YeonSphere/Nexus/README.md

 ## Development Setup

 1. Clone the repository: `git clone https://github.com/YeonSphere/Nexus.git`
-2. Install dependencies: `npm install`
+2. Install dependencies for the frontend: `cd frontend && flutter pub get`
+3. Install dependencies for the backend: `cd backend && mix deps.get`
-3. Start the development server: `npm run dev`
+4. Start the development server for the backend: `mix phx.server`
-4. Build the project: `npm run build`
+5. For the frontend, run: `flutter run`

 ## Contributing